ezEngine/docs-src/pages/docs/graphics/lighting/reflection-probe-components.md

 ![Box reflection probe placement 2](media/reflection-box-placement2.jpg)

-Once the floor material is replaced with a more reasonable one that is not a perfect mirror the missalignment will no longer be aparent while still provinding the desired parallax effect to the reflections.
+Once the floor material is replaced with a more reasonable one that is not a perfect mirror the missalignment will no longer be aparent while still providing the desired parallax effect to the reflections.

 ## See Also